OliverLx/Search-In-rockyou2024/README.md

-# PowerShell script to search for passwords (starting with ....) in rockyou2024.ps1 in just one second
+# PowerShell script to search for passwords (starting with ....) in rockyou2024.txt in just one second with binary search
 Have fun.